 “It has been shown that a bioactive component of dong quai, Z-ligustilide, inhibits the contraction of isolated rat uterus in a dose-dependent manner and improves microcirculation, suggesting it might be responsible for the antispasmodic effects of dong quai.
 Ligustilide also has anti-inflammatory effects, which could contribute to the mechanisms of relief of menstrual symptoms.”
 (Dietz et al. 2016).

 That’s a lot of science, we know.
 Moody Bird helps balance hormones, support a normalized mood, alleviates the symptoms of PMS AND (if there needed to be more!) promotes clear skin and controls breakouts.
 Yep, it’s a miracle.

-Wanna try Moody Bird?
+Wanna try Moody Bird as a PMDD natural treatment?
 Head to the HUM Nutrition site here and also, don’t forget to enter our Giveaway for tons of Honey Pot and HUM goodies.